Skip to main content

 Planned Direction

-Replication will graduate to true networked replication with control-plane metadata quorum in Phase 4 and beyond.
+Replication will graduate from scaffolded network contracts to fully automated true networked replication with failover behavior and control-plane metadata quorum in Phase 5+.